 Part of the difficulty in studying the communications of bottlenose dolphins is their frequency characteristics are much different than human hearing.
 The bottlenose dolphin is far from the only dolphin species to have observed language.
 For a longer discussion, you can read our page on dolphins!

 How can bottlenose dolphins nod yes?

-One of the things that makes the bottlenose dolphins attractive to humans is that it can move its neck and make nodding motions as if it understands what it’s being told.
+One of the things that makes bottlenose dolphins attractive to humans is that they can move its neck and make nodding motions as if it understands what it’s being told.
 This is because most of the neck vertebrae aren’t fused like they are in other kinds of dolphins.